MaxDragonheart/UfficioUrbanistica/docs/guides/start-project.md

 ## 1 - Build and start the containers
 `docker compose -f COMPOSE.YML up -d --build`

+NB: If Apache is on do this before start: `sudo systemctl stop apache2`

 ## 2 - Make DB table and collact statics
 `docker exec -it WEBSITE-CONTAINER-NAME bash` `./start_project-production.sh`